alefsoft128/ALLAH_QURAN_TV/README.md

 ---

-## ✅ 🌟 Support
+## ✅ 🌟Thanks

-If you like this project, please ⭐ the repository.
+If you like this project:

 ## 🌸 Very Thanks To